 - Frequently Asked Questions About Shipping Labels

-- What is the right way to print out shipping labels?
+- What is the right way to print it out?

 - Can I make a shipping label for free?

-- Where should I put the shipping label on the box?
+- Where should I put the label on the box?

-- Can I cover my shipping label in transparent tape?
+- Can I cover my own label in transparent tape?

 - Do I have to use extra-label information on my package?